Table of Contents

-Dealing with a bad trip is easier said than done; during a psychedelic emergency, it is essential not to panic and keep yourself safe.
+Dealing with and integrating a bad trip is easier said than done; during a psychedelic emergency, it is essential not to panic and keep yourself safe.
 Don’t try too hard to analyze the journey as it happens, focus on the moment, there will be a moment to investigate the trip in the integration stage that follows the psychedelic journey where the participant works to put the pieces together, composing a better picture of who they are.
-Rest assured that you will have the opportunity to analyze and process what you are experiencing, as the journey happens, it’s imperative to stay present, centered, and calm with an explorative mindset free of judgment.
+Rest assured that you will have the opportunity to analyze and process what you are experiencing, as the journey happens, it’s imperative to stay present, centred, and calm with an explorative mindset free of judgment.

 During a bad trip, it’s fundamental to observe the bad trip in a non-reactive and non-judgmental way to note the symbology and details to analyze it in the days, weeks, and months after the psychedelic journey in looking for meaning.

 A myriad of trivial occurrences could trigger a mystical experience, like watching a cat sleep soundly, or a picturesque sunset or it could happen spontaneously during a meditation practice.
-In the same way, there are also ‘happenings’ that could trigger a bad-trip-like experience, like being fired, being in a car accident, a painful heartbreak, etc…, the experience of dealing with bad trips during a psychedelic experience can prepare you to deal with challenging situations in real life too.
+In the same way, there are also ‘happenings’ that could trigger a bad-trip-like experience, like being fired from a job, being in a car accident, a painful heartbreak, etc…, the experience of dealing with bad trips during a psychedelic experience can prepare you to deal with challenging situations in real life too.
 In life, we often find ourselves in a circumstance that we have little or no control over, but even in these situations, it’s possible to still learn and grow from the challenges.

-World Mental Health Report (July 2022): https://www.who.int/publications/i/item/9789240049338
+- World Mental Health Report (July 2022): https://www.who.int/publications/i/item/9789240049338

-Article on Fortune.com by Mahnoor Khan on Psychedelic Startups on Mental Health: https://fortune.com/2022/05/11/psychedelics-mental-health-benefits-research-startups/
+- Article on Fortune.com by Mahnoor Khan on Psychedelic Startups on Mental Health: https://fortune.com/2022/05/11/psychedelics-mental-health-benefits-research-startups/

-Researcher Marcela Ot’alora on the results of her research on the effectiveness of MDMA-assisted treatment for PTSD patients: https://www.youtube.com/watch?v=B54O_AbxU3Q
+- Researcher Marcela Ot’alora on the results of her research on the effectiveness of MDMA-assisted treatment for PTSD patients: https://www.youtube.com/watch?v=B54O_AbxU3Q

-Dr. Carhart-Harris’s research on the use of psychedelics for treatment-resistant depression: https://doi.org/10.1016/s2215-0366(16)30065-7
+- Dr. Carhart-Harris’s research on the use of psychedelics for treatment-resistant depression: https://doi.org/10.1016/s2215-0366(16)30065-7

 - CNBC’s report on the Psychedelic Boom in health treatment by Eric Rosenbaum: https://www.cnbc.com/2021/05/10/psychedelic-drug-boom-in-mental-health-treatment-nears-reality-.html